mateibejan1/cafelutsa-infovis-project-2021/README.md

-# Cafelutsa- Information Visualization Project 2021
+# Cafelutsa: Information Visualization Project 2021
 Meet THE TEAM: Matei Bejan, Valentin Calinescu, Andrei Zugravu

 We are former undergraduate colleagues and we have all worked together on numerous projects in the past with great final results.